How WeWork’s "fiasco" could threaten Silicon Valley’s rich and powerful

 “This is not a systemic risk where all these venture firms are doing all these deals at crazy prices.
 It just happens to be the biggest one,” said Zach Weinberg, the co-founder of Flatiron Health, which was acquired for $2 billion last year.
 “Irrational pricing driven by one giant player is not good for everybody.
 This is a resettling.”

-Investments in WeWork only account for about 4% of SoftBank’s Vision Fund, and the fund has been behind six IPOs.
+Investments in WeWork only account for about 4 percent of SoftBank’s Vision Fund, and the fund has been behind six IPOs.
 Some of these have performed solidly, like Guardant Health, which has more than doubled in value since it went public.
 But as always, it is high-profile consumer brands like WeWork that tend to set the narrative.
-And WeWork’s plight comes after SoftBank’s other landmark investment, Uber, has also struggled, falling in value by about 25% since it went public earlier this year.
+And WeWork’s plight comes after SoftBank’s other landmark investment, Uber, has also struggled, falling in value by about 25 percent since it went public earlier this year.

 Because of SoftBank’s size, its success or failure is perceived as a long-term bellwether for the tech world.
 When SoftBank began plowing its $100 billion into Silicon Valley, it grew to dominate every Twitter debate or hushed conversation in tech’s power corridors as either an articulation of Silicon Valley’s hubris or of its sweeping ambition.